uxlfoundation/oneapi-construction-kit/doc/overview/toolkit.rst

 Abacus
 ------

-Abacus is ComputeAorta's kernel library implementing the builtins required for compute languages, including all the `math functions`_ required by OpenCL.
+Abacus is oneAPI Construction Kit's kernel library implementing the builtins required for compute languages, including all the `math functions`_ required by OpenCL.
 Abacus implements half, float, and double floating-point functions to the high precision requirements needed for conformance.
 It provides specialized implementations for both scalar and vector data types, allowing optimized algorithms to be used for vector architectures.